BrianGK314/gogreen/README.md

 ### Our idea

+<![endif]-->

+Brief overview of solutions:

-Industrial-sector organizations need solutions to help them monitor and reduce their emissions.
-This is aided by increasing calls by individuals, institutions, and governments across the globe to the amount of GHGs we emit into the atmosphere.
+Industrial-sector organisations are in need of a simple and cost-effective solution to help them monitor and reduce their emissions.
+This is aided by increasing calls by individuals, institutions, and governments across the globe to reduce the amount of GHGs we emit into the atmosphere.

-Answering the call to reduce emissions, industrial firms and manufacturers in Kenya and abroad have hired consultants who manually go through piles of receipts to tally these firms’ emissions.
-This system is not only slow, but also inaccurate.
-Moreover, the calculation methods used are often not standardized across organizations leading to massive discrepancies in emissions reported as sited by the UN.
+Answering the call to reduce emissions, industrial firms in Kenya and abroad have hired consulting firms who manually go through piles of receipts to tally emissions.
+This process is slow and can lead to inaccurate results.
+Moreover, the calculation methods used are often not standardized across organisations, leading to massive discrepancies in emissions reported as cited by the [UN](https://www.washingtonpost.com/climate-environment/interactive/2021/greenhouse-gas-emissions-pledges-data/).

 Trust is another hurdle these firms must face, particularly when to comes to offsetting.
-It is noted that over 41% of Chief Sustainability Officers (CSOs) don’t use carbon offsetting due to a lack of trust in offsetting initiative’s ability to reduce their emissions fully and properly.
+It is noted that over [41%](https://www.businesswire.com/news/home/20230117005064/en/41-of-Businesses-Avoid-Carbon-Offsets-Due-to-Trust-Issues-Despite-Critical-Net-Zero-Role-%E2%80%93-AiDash) of Chief Sustainability Officers (CSOs) don’t use carbon offsetting due to a lack of trust in these programs’ ability to reduce their emissions fully and properly.

-Reduction in emissions is also aided by a culture of sustainability within firms, and organisations lack proper incentive structures for employees to lead more sustainable lifestyles.
+Important to note, reduction in emissions is also aided by a culture of sustainability within firms.
+Organisations often lack proper incentive structures for employees to lead more sustainable lifestyles.
 Noting these factors, GoGreen believes that current systems of reporting and reducing emissions need to be re-thought.

-Our solution helps factories manage their CO2 emissions by equipping them with a platform that automates emissions recordings.
-We then go on to connect them to vetted carbon-offsetting initiatives which they can track the progress of on our site.
-Furthermore, our platform provides these firms with the ability to automate emissions recording from utility and equipment bills.
-This is facilitated by the use of IBM’s Watson Discovery to extract relevant data from receipts that is passed it to a foundational model (LLAMA 2)(link) for concise metrics extraction.
-Through Retrieval augment generation ([https://research.ibm.com/blog/retrieval-augmented-generation-RAG](https://research.ibm.com/blog/retrieval-augmented-generation-RAG)), we can pass key information from the receipt to ClimatiQ to return to us the emissions factor of a product and we can then use this information to calculate the equivalent CO2 emissions.
+Our solution helps factories manage their CO2 emissions by equipping them with a platform that automates emissions recording.
+We then connect them to **vetted** carbon-offsetting initiatives which they can track the progress of on our Progress Tracker page.
+Furthermore, our platform provides these firms with the ability to extract emissions data from utility and equipment bills by uploading them from the main [dashboard](h).
+This ability is facilitated by the use of IBM’s Watson Discovery to extract relevant text from receipts that is passed onto a [foundational language model (LLAMA 2)](link) for concise metric extraction.
+Through [Retrieval Augment Generation](https://research.ibm.com/blog/retrieval-augmented-generation-RAG), we can pass key information from the receipt to ClimatiQ, which returns the emissions factor of a material.
+From this. we can derive the equivalent CO2 emissions.

-To obtain even more accurate recordings of Scope 1/ direct emissions, we aim to equip factories with our custom low-cost GHG sensors.
-Their data is store in a Cloudant Database which is periodically queried by an LSTM Neural network deployed on Watson Machine Learning to forecast future demand.
+To obtain even more accurate recordings of Scope 1/direct emissions, we aim to equip factories with our custom low-cost GHG sensors.
+Their data is stored in a Cloudant Database which is periodically queried by an LSTM Neural Network deployed on Watson Machine Learning to forecast future demand - **solely on emission trends**.
+The results of which are shown in the RT-Readings page and Dashboard.

-The fully built sensor will **not** utilise developer ESP32 but professional grade STM kits for better ADC conversion at the edge to increase accuracy, and integrate this with laser-based in-situ GHG monitoring device.
+The fully built sensor will utilise professional grade **STM32** kits (not ESP32) for better ADC conversion at the edge to increase accuracy and integrate this with laser-based in-situ GHG monitoring devices.

-To add onto the carbon-offseting ecosystem of products, our platform also hosts a land market place for individuals to lease their land to carbon offsetting projects that need a place to carry out their activities.
+To add onto the carbon-offsetting ecosystem of products, our platform seeks to use the hectares of untilitised land across Kenya - and the globe – by having a marketplace for individuals to lease unitilised land to carbon offsetting projects in need a place to carry out their activities.

+Our system also incorporates an employee feed to reduce emissions, in hopes of incentivizing shifts to more sustainable cultures within organizations; seeking to impact not only on the organization level, but also on the personal level.

-In sum, our solution aims to make the process of carbon accounting seamless, accurate, and inexpensive. by using IBM Cloud and IBM Watson Services.
-By also having an employee fed to tarck emission, our solution incentives a culture of sustainability within organizations, as we seek impact not only on the organization level, but also on the personal leve
+In sum, our solution aims to make the process of carbon accounting seamless, accurate, and inexpensive using IBM Cloud and IBM Watson services.

 More detail is available in our [description document](./docs/DESCRIPTION.md).